 The trails along the Cotswold Way are generally well-marked and wide, and they include earthy tracks, grassy paths through fields, wide tractor routes through woodlands, and some short sections on quiet roads.
-With the exception of the hike in Brecon Beacon National Park where there is a continuous 2,000 foot climb (trip members can elect to be driven halfway up), most days have gentle elevation change throughout the hike.
+Most days have gentle elevation change throughout the hike.
 There are sections on some of our hikes that are rocky and rugged, but we will not get too close to the cliff edge.
 With rainfall, some areas can be muddy.